How to Hire an Inside Sales Team in San Diego

 Start with a Team of Three Inside Sales Reps

 Your inside sales team in San Diego should be just that – a team.
 The minimum number to start with is three.
-A group of reps in the same office will feed off one another’s energy and will collaborate best practices, which benefits the whole team.
+A group of reps all together in the same office will feed off one another’s energy and will collaborate best practices, which benefits the whole team.
 Three is the ideal number to protect your momentum in case of churn.
 Because, let’s face it, inside sales is hard and not everyone is cut out for it.
 Churn can be very high for that reason and also the fact that it’s pretty competitive here in San Diego and good talent is still scarce.